 The Vance County Animal Shelter offers a FREE spay and neuter program for Vance County Residents.
 An application must be turned in before you can receive an appointment date.
 For more information, contact the shelter at 252-492-3136.

 *A $5.00 rabies shot will be required for those pets whose owners cannot provide written documentation of the pets last rabies vaccination.
-(Shot must be completed 48 hours prior to departure)
+(Shot must be completed 24 hours prior to the surgery)

 Reproduction facts about dogs and cats: